 Air Cooled Models: The recommended water supply is clean, cold water.
-Use 3/8" O.D. copper tubing, connect to the 3/8" male flare at the back of the cabinet.
+Use 3/8" O.D. copper tubing, and connect to the single 3/8" male flare at the back of the cabinet.
+This connection supplys water to both ice making systems.
 Install a hand valve near the machine to control the water supply.